-- 1. Further long term research (until at least 2020) should be carried out to assess levels of PM10/PM2.5 in Jersey associated with traffic numbers, its mix, and speed and meteorological conditions to establish trends and assess compliance with the European Union Daughter Directive objectives.
-This forms part of the integrated Air Quality Strategy. - 2.
-Monitoring should involve the use of EU type approved measurement equipment to be meaningful and allow direct comparison with the UK. - 3.
+- 1. Further long term research (until at least 2020) should be carried out to assess levels of PM10/PM{2.5} in Jersey associated with traffic numbers, its mix, and speed and meteorological conditions to establish trends and assess compliance with the European Union Daughter Directive objectives.
+This forms part of the integrated the draft Air Quality Strategy. - 2.
+Monitoring should ideally involve the use of EU type approved measurement equipment to be meaningful and allow direct comparison with the UK. - 3.
 Traffic data (eg volume, mix and speed) should be made available to allow more meaningful comparison with particle results. - 4.
 Further work is needed to assess the relationships between meteorological data and particle levels. - 5.
 Comparison between EU type approved monitoring of PM10 and the Osiris units to determine if a factor is needed to account for the loss of volatiles from the heated sampling head. - 6.
 Work is carried out to determine the percentage contribution of non toxic particles within monitored particle levels ie sand/salt - 7.
 Work is needed in conjunction with other stakeholders to promote measures to reduce particles. - 8.
 The States of Jersey Air Quality Report 2009 is published and taken to the States for approval and implementation. - 9.
-Jersey's Air Quality Strategy 2011 is finalised and publicised for public consultation. - 10.
+Jersey's Air Quality Action Plan 2012 is finalised, receives political support and publicised for public consultation. - 10.
 It is recommended that Local Air Quality Management legislation is introduced to formalise the process of management of Air Quality in Jersey. - 11.
 It is recommended dose sampling is carried out to assess actual exposure to air pollution whilst driving, cycling and walking.